wp-plugins/newsletter-html-generator/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Added {{{first10words}}} snippet.
+Useful for inserting to invisible first element, so google will use it as a snippet

 = 1.1.2 =
 * Fixing left contenteditable tags

 = 1.1 =
 * Fixing incorrect teaser generation
 * Now you can add "contenteditable" atribute to some elements of your HTML-templates.
-After that you can edit your newsletter right in the preview.
+After that you can edit your newsletter right in the preview and get final HTML code.

 = 1.0 =
 * Hurray